 names.
-Where there is more than one GPU of a particular type, the prefix string includes an integer value numbering the device; these integer values monotonically increase from 0 (unless otherwise specified in the environment; see above.
+Where there is more than one GPU of a particular type, the prefix string includes an integer value numbering the device; these integer values monotonically increase from 0 unless the in the environment; see above.
 For example, a discovery of two GPUs may Further command line options use